ARYAN-TECHNO/Phyton-version-/README.md

 print "Hello World!\n"
 print "Hey Buddy"
+# OUTPUT :
+Hey Buddy

 if 5 > 2:
     print("five is greater then the two")

+# OUTPUT :
+five is greater then the two

 if  30 + 30 < 50 + 50:
-    print("Two thirties is lesser then the two fifties!")
+    print(" thirty is lesser then thefifty")
+   # OUTPUT:
+   thirty is lesse then thefifty

-'''                                      ..........................(''' these are als used for commenting out the statements.)
+'''                                      ..........................(''' these are als used for commenting out the statements''')
 No other programming is having so much fun that python has.

-'''
+'''🤔🤔 (No outputs here because here we commented the statement.

 #No other programming is having so much fun that python has.

+(SAME AS ABOVE) NO OUTPUT.

 x = 74
 y = 65
 print (x + y)

-print(x)
-print(y)
-print("x is a one of the indirect variable form") print("y is a one of the indirect variable form") print("seventy four is greater then the sixty five.")
+# OUTPUT :
+139

 # ✌ DIFFERENT TYPES OF VARIABLES CASES USED IN PYTHON
 # CAMEL CASE